OptimisticLock/GeometryD/README.md

   When two edges merely touch (and not necessarily cross), it's considered a collision, with the exception of two adjacent edges touching at vertices omly.
 E.g., a T shape is a collision.

- The current collision detection implementation is brute force: it tests all combinations of non-adjacent edges, hence the time complexity of O(n²) and the space complexity of O(n).
+ The current collision detection implementation is brute force: it tests all pairs of non-adjacent edges, hence the time complexity of O(n²) and the space complexity of O(n).

  In the future, it should be fairly straightforward to collision-check non-discrete wires.
-For instance, intersection of two circular arc segments can be solved by solving a system of two equations:
+For instance, intersection of two circular arc segments can be detected by solving a system of two equations:
 ````
       (x-x1)² + (y-y1)² = r1²
       (x-x2)² + (y-y2)² = r2²